asvishnyakov/elastic-app-search/README.md

 4. Copy `Private API Key`
 5. Paste it to `ElasticAppSearch__PrivateApiKey` environment variable

-> Tip: you can override other Elastic App Search API client options (like `Endpoint` url) using environment variables
+> Tip: you can override or setup other Elastic App Search API client options (like `Endpoint` url) using environment variables